 Likert scale surveys are best when you use it for asking a series of questions that revolve around one topic.
 Because when you ask questions that are relevant for a particular topic, it becomes easy to report the data when you want to analyze results from a few questions.

-For example, you can ask the following questions for an onboarding process:
+For example, you can ask the following questions for a client onboarding process using SurveySparrow.

 The above question is about the business’ product and has nothing to do with the onboarding process.
 Grouping questions about a particular topic will help give a reliable measurement of the attitude of the customers.